Hagens Berman Investigating Claims Against CoreWeave, Inc. (CRWV) Over Alleged Data Center Delays and Concealed Infrastructure Risks

 News provided byHagens Berman Sobol Shapiro LLP

-CRWV Investors with Losses Encouraged to Contact Hagens Berman Before March 13 Deadline
+CRWV Investors with Losses Encouraged to Contact the Firm Before March 13 Deadline

 Hagens Berman is investigating the alleged claims that CoreWeave overstated its capacity to satisfy "robust" customer demand and downplayed the severe operational risks posed by its heavy reliance on a single third-party data center supplier.
 Following revelations that a critical Denton, Texas data center cluster was months behind schedule, CoreWeave's market capitalization plummeted by approximately $14 billion.
 The firm urges investors who suffered substantial losses to submit your losses now.